Lucaademontis/sonicpi/README.md

 # sonicpi
-in this deposing there are my sonicpi lessons.
+in this repository there are my sonicpi lessons.